HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 ### <span style="color:silver"> 3.0.1 </span>Summary of Normative Recommendations
 {:.no_toc}

-PDDI CDS knowledge artifacts.
+**PDDI CDS knowledge artifacts.**

-* It is RECOMMENDED that the knowledge artifacts adhere to the 8 detailed best practice recommendations related to the 10 core information items discussed in the Community Group Note titled [Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence](https://dbmi-icode-01.dbmi.pitt.edu/dikb-evidence/hcls-drug-drug-interaction/index.html).
+* It is RECOMMENDED that knowledge artifacts for PDDI CDS are written so that clinician-focused response information adheres to the 8 detailed best practice recommendations discussed in the Community Group Note titled [Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence](https://dbmi-icode-01.dbmi.pitt.edu/dikb-evidence/hcls-drug-drug-interaction/index.html).

-A CDS rule execution engine.
+**A CDS rule execution engine (service).**

+* The CDS rule execution engine MUST be able to process CDS Hooks requests and return CDS Hooks Card responses.
+In processing a CDS request, it MUST also be able to process FHIR data including clinical and terminology resources.

+* If the CDS rule execution engine does not receive prefetch data in the request it MUST query the FHIR server via network call.

-* It is RECOMMENDED that it be able to execute CDS rules written in [CQL](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400) and represented as a [FHIR Library](http://build.fhir.org/library.html) resource, either directly or compiled to HL7 [Expression Logical Model](https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md).
+* It is RECOMMENDED that the rule engine be able to execute CDS rules written in [CQL](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400) and represented as a [FHIR Library](http://build.fhir.org/library.html) resource, either directly or compiled to HL7 [Expression Logical Model](https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md).

-* If the engine implements the advanced functionality described in this implementation guide (i.e., coordination between order-select and order-sign to prevent alert duplication) then, it MUST support processing of the required configuration options described in [Extension subsection](#extension).
+* If the engine implements the advanced functionality described in this implementation guide (i.e., coordination between order-select and order-sign to prevent alert duplication) then, it MUST support processing of the configuration options described in [Extension subsection](#extension).
+If EHR clients do not send the configuration options, the default behavior of the service should be to NOT suppress card responses at order-sign that might duplicate card responses sent at order-select.
+This is because the EHR client should have an active role in the decision of whether to filter out alert responses.

-EHR.
+**An electronic health record (EHR) CDS client.**

-* Prior to a hook trigger and subsequent processes, the EHR MUST initiate a [CDS Discovery](#-318--cds-discovery)
+* Prior to a hook trigger and subsequent processes, the EHR MUST initiate a [CDS Discovery](#-318--cds-discovery) request

-* The EHR MUST call the PDDI CDS service by sending an HTTP POST containing JSON to the service endpoint (e.g.,http://FHIR.org/PDDI-CDS/warfarin-nsaids-cds).
-The JSON ([CDS Hooks request](#-323--cds-hooks-request)) MUST contain specified information for the hook that was triggered, FHIR server, user, context, and prefetch.
+* The EHR MUST call the PDDI CDS service by sending an HTTP POST containing a CDS Hooks request (JSON formatted) to the service endpoint (e.g.,http://FHIR.org/PDDI-CDS/warfarin-nsaids-cds).
+The JSON ([CDS Hooks request](#-323--cds-hooks-request)) MUST contain specified information for the hook that was triggered including FHIR server, user, and context.
+Provision of prefetch data as specified by the CDS service is RECOMMENDED.

+* If the EHR client is requesting a CDS from an engine implements the advanced functionality described in this implementation guide (i.e., coordination between order-select and order-sign to prevent alert duplication) then, the client SHOULD use the configuration options described in [Extension subsection](#extension).
+The purpose of this is so that the EHR client has an active role in the decision to filter out alert responses.

-## <span style="color:silver"> 3.1.0 </span> Preliminaries
+# <span style="color:silver"> 3.1.0 </span> Preliminaries

 This section contains documentation on how to implement PDDI CDS artifacts from a clinical and technical perspective.
 Later sections describe implementation details using a specific knowledge artifact example.
 Structured artifacts that implement the logic and behavior described below are available under [Artifacts](artifacts.html).

-# <span style="color:silver"> 3.1.1 </span> Getting Started with PDDI CDS
+### <span style="color:silver"> 3.1.1 </span> Getting Started with PDDI CDS
+{:.no_toc}

 The words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, AND OPTIONAL are used as defined [*"Key words for use in RFCs to Indicate Requirement Levels".*](https://tools.ietf.org/html/rfc2119) S. Bradner.
 IETF.
 March 1997.
 Best Current Practice.

-## <span style="color:silver"> 3.1.2 </span> What You Will Need
+### <span style="color:silver"> 3.1.2 </span> What You Will Need
+{:.no_toc}

 * A web service that processes CDS requests using a CDS rule execution engine.
 The service MUST be able to process CDS Hooks requests and return CDS Hooks Card responses.